canyon-trail/reportscript/documentation/_tabs/dev_documentation.md

       { width: "200pt" },
     ]
     ```

 ### ColumnSplitFns

-If your table has data columns that can be of variable heights, such as a notes column that may have very long text, and the height of the row exceeds the available page height, the table will be split with the row added to the next page.
-Sometimes you may not want that behavior, and prefer the row itself to be split.
-Use the splitFn property on a column to cleanly break the text and continue it on the next page.
+In some cases, it may be beneficial to allow reportscript to split a row such that portions of it display at the bottom of a page and at the top of the next page.
 You can import [splitColumn](/documentation/#columnsplitfn) to accomplish this, or use your own custom split function.
-Also, ‘(continued on next page)’ is inserted before the page break, and ‘(continued from previous page)’ is inserted after the page break.
+The `splitColumn` function inserts ‘(continued on next page)’ and ‘(continued from previous page)’ into the rows before and after the page break, respectively.

 ```javascript
 import { splitColumn } from "report-script";